Xarnego: Usage of term and discrimination during the 20th century

-This wave of immigration led to a new rise in xenophobia in Catalonia, with the generalization of the derogatory term "xarnego" (Charnego, in Spanish), to refer to these new Catalans.
+The wave of immigration led to a new rise in xenophobia in Catalonia, with the generalization of the derogatory term "xarnego" to refer to these new Catalans.
 The term, originally meaning "mongrel", was historically used in southern France to refer to French people mixed with Spanish/Catalan heritage.
 Upon its introduction in Catalonia, it referred to immigrants from non-Catalan speaking regions of Spain - in other words, a foreigner to Catalonia.
 Eventually it also took on a linguistic sense referring to those Catalans who do not speak Catalan, without losing its ethnic, and classist connotations.
 The Catalan language thus became an important criterion to distinguish between "them" (the immigrants) and "us" (the Catalans).
-Francisco Candel describes the situation in "Los otros catalanes (1964) and later defines himself as a Charnego in the senate (1979).
+Francisco Candel described the situation in "Los otros catalanes" (1964) and later defined himself as a Charnego in the senate (1979).